Keaton Beach Fishing Report: 04/2017 | Coastal Angler & The Angler Magazine

-The trout have been trying their best to come out of their long winter’s nap, but the weather just won’t quite hold and keeps the water temps 70 + degrees, like they want it to be.
-We have caught trout on live pinfish and live shrimp both under Back Bay Thunders on March 8, with a couple of reds caught on hard jerkbaits.
-Water temps will be down in the low sixties when I go tomorrow (Today is March 13.) due to a current cold front, our last of the year I hope.
+The Trout have been trying their best to come out of the long winter’s nap; but the weather just won’t quite hold and keep the water temps 70 + degrees like they want it to be.
+We have caught trout on live pinfish and live shrimp both under Back Bay Thunders on March 8 with a couple of reds caught on hard jerkbaits.
+Water temps will be down in the low sixties when I go tomorrow (today is March 13) due to a current cold front, our last of the year I hope.

-Most of the trout have been in 3 feet, with few coming from less and no keepers, in over 4 feet.
-I suspect the general population of trout is still off shore (deeper than 5 feet) and waiting on the “call” to come in to the less than 4 foot haunts.
+Most of the trout have been in 3 foot with few coming from less and no keepers in over 4 feet.
+I suspect the general population of trout is still offshore (deeper than 5 feet) and waiting on the “call” to come in to less than 4 ft. haunts.
 We have also caught keeper trout on Assassin’s New Salty Snacks, on the Paul Brown Devils, the Paul Brown Soft-Dines and on MirrOdines.

-Reds have been scattered mostly and laying up around rocks and bars seeking where the warmth of the sun has warmed these shallow areas.
+Reds have been scattered mostly and laying up around rocks and bars seeking where the warmth of the sun has warmed the shallows in these areas.
 We have caught them on Bite-A-Baits and on Soft Dines so far.
 April will see jig spinners, such as Thunder-Spins and Cajun Flash taking larger reds.

-Looking forward to being able to catch fish on just almost anything you wish to toss at them, and April should hold that promise.
+Looking forward to being able to catch fish on just most anything you wish to toss at them and April should hold that promise.

 In the meantime…..Let’s Go Fishing!